 Make sure to include a call to action, or CTA, on every page.
 For example, at the bottom of every LOCALiQ page, there’s a form for getting started:

 Depending on your business model, you might use the CTA to direct site visitors to your email list, contact page, or your product page.
+For more ideas and inspiration, check out our collection of some of the best website examples we could find.

 Once your website is online, how will users find it?